Creates a directory with the given attributes at the specified URL.

 NSURLobject.
 This parameter must not be

-true, this method creates any nonexistent parent directories as part of creating the directory in
+YES, this method creates any nonexistent parent directories as part of creating the directory in

-false, this method fails if any of the intermediate parent directories does not exist.
+NO, this method fails if any of the intermediate parent directories does not exist.

 The file attributes for the new directory.
 You can set the owner and group numbers, file permissions, and modification date.
 If you specify